alexalemi/blog.alexalemi.com/kl.md

 Furthermore, the marginal distribution of our updated beliefs about our disease status is:
 $$ p(D) = p(D|T)p(T) = q(D|T) = 0.616$$
 In this particular case our updated belief is only 3 to 2 on that we actually had the disease, despite our positive test result.
-In Figure xx we show both our prior in this factorization as well as our new beliefs.
+In Figure 2 we show both our prior in this factorization as well as our new beliefs.
 <figure id="#posterior" class="right">
   <center>